Remember the days of drinking water through a garden hose in the middle of summer? Well – not all water is safe to drink.

 The Sawyer water filter is awesome!
 It is simple to operate, reliable, and is a great value.
 The biggest drawback of the Sawyer is using it with multiple people.
 It can be done but you’re either all sucking on the same straw or using a lot of time and energy filling small bags or bottles with dirty water and squeezing through the filter.
 I figured there had to be a better way to use this great filter.

-Like the name would indicate, the Sawyer Bucket Kit adapts the Sawyer for bucket use.
+However, you can easily adapt the Sawyer for bucket use.
 Once a hole is drilled in the supply bucket the components are assembled (instructions included) – and then the Sawyer is attached.
 That’s it.

 #1: Started with a bucket and threw in a bunch of dirt and added a couple gallons of water.